 Use these clues to help you decide what you have and what to do about it.

-The flu is an infection caused by influenza viruses.
 It usually lasts 1 to 2 weeks and gets better as time goes on.

-You probably have the flu if:
+You probably have it if:

 You feel miserable all of a sudden.
 "With the flu, you usually go from feeling fine to feeling like you were hit by a truck, often in less than an hour," Horovitz says.

-A cold is an infection that's caused by one of more than 200 different cold viruses.
-Colds usually last 7 to 10 days and get better on their own.
+These usually last 7 to 10 days and get better on their own.

-Chances are, you have a cold if:
+Chances are you have one if: